 - Lubbock Christian University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, and master's degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-6794500 for questions about the accreditation of Lubbock Christian University. - The Lubbock Christian University teacher education programs are accredited by the Texas Education Agency Educator Certification and Standards, 1701 North Congress Avenue WBT 5-100, Austin, Texas 78701. - The Lubbock Christian University Bachelor of Social Work degree program is accredited by the Council on Social Work Education, 1725 Duke Street, Suite 500, Alexandria, Virginia 22314, 703-683-8080. - The Lubbock Christian University Bachelor of Science in Nursing and Master of Science in Nursing degree programs are accredited by the Accreditation Commission for Education in Nursing, 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, 404-975-5000. - The Lubbock Christian University Graduate School of Theology is an Associate Member of The Association of Theological Schools in the United States and Canada (ATS), 10 Summit Park Drive, Pittsburgh, PA 15275, 412-788-6505. - The Lubbock Christian University business programs within the School of Business are in candidacy for accreditation by the Accreditation Council for Business Schools and Programs (ACSBP), 11520 West 119th Street, Overland Park, KS 66213.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Lubbock Christian University. - The Lubbock Christian University teacher education programs are accredited by the Texas Education Agency Educator Certification and Standards, 1701 North Congress Avenue WBT 5-100, Austin, Texas 78701. - The Lubbock Christian University Bachelor of Social Work degree program is accredited by the Council on Social Work Education, 1725 Duke Street, Suite 500, Alexandria, Virginia 22314, 703-683-8080. - The Lubbock Christian University Bachelor of Science in Nursing and Master of Science in Nursing degree programs are accredited by the Accreditation Commission for Education in Nursing, 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, 404-975-5000. - The Lubbock Christian University Business programs offered through the Lubbock Christian University School of Business are accredited by the Accreditation Council for Business Schools and Programs (ACSBP), 11520 West 119th Street, Overland Park, KS 66213.
+For information on specific program accreditation, see the School of Business section of this catalog. - The Lubbock Christian University Master of Science in Clinical Mental Health Counseling is a candidate for accreditation with the Council for Accreditation of Counseling and Related Educational Programs, 500 Montgomery Street, suite 350, Alexandria, VA, 22314.